RiemerBug/uc-2018-developing-your-own-widget/outline.md

 Use a single widget and keep enhancing it @ each section

+Section Outline

+- Intro/Setup (Franco)
+- Simple View (Matt)
+- Simple ViewModel ... viewModel with just one webmap set to `active` property?
+- Enhance View to use one webmap
+- Enhance ViewModel to paginate webmaps & have next method
+- Enhance View to final.
+Add NLS
+- Completed

 ## Section I

 - Dev environment setup (focus: walkthrough widget dev from scratch)